LordEidi/wombag/README.md

 ## Dependencies ##

-Dependencies are a mess.
-See .travis.yml for details.
+Dependencies are managed in the go.mod file.

 ## License ##